DataDog/datadog-operator/docs/install-openshift.md

 Use the [Operator Lifecycle Manager][2] to deploy the Datadog Operator from OperatorHub in your OpenShift Cluster web console.

-1. Create a `datadog` project in your OpenShift cluster:
+1. You can create a `datadog` project in your OpenShift cluster:

    ```shell
    oc new-project datadog